 We also advocate our recommendations through speaking at public events, writing publicly, informing industry alliances, facilitating multi-stakeholder consultations, and offering capacity-building modules.

-Finally, we translate our research insights into teaching tools to prepare the next generation of leaders to identify, analyse and resolve human rights challenges in business.
+Finally, we translate our research insights into teaching tools to prepare the next generation of leaders to identify, analyze and resolve human rights challenges in business.